-Check Availability and Apply Online (For same day reservations please contact the library)
+After reading the regulations below check availability and apply online (for same day reservations please contact the library)

 The library welcomes the use of its meeting rooms for activities of civic, cultural, intellectual, charitable, or educational nature by groups who agree to observe the Library rules.
 The public is welcome to attend all meetings, except those for which a fee is paid to the library.
 Business use includes meetings, training, informational sessions, and client meetings.
 Businesses may not charge people to attend.
 Retail activities are not allowed.
 The rooms may not be used for purely social purposes which include but are not limited to private birthday parties, baby showers or entertainment.
 As a public institution, the Library respects the First Amendment of the US Constitution as interpreted by the applicable courts and expects the same of its customers.